North Africa

-North Africa is a region encompassing the northern portion of the African continent.
+North Africa, also known as Northern Africa, is a region encompassing the northern portion of the African continent.
 There is no singularly accepted scope for the region.
 However, it is sometimes defined as stretching from the Atlantic shores of the Western Sahara in the west, to Egypt and Sudan's Red Sea coast in the east.

 The most common definition for the region's boundaries includes Algeria, Egypt, Libya, Morocco, Tunisia, and Western Sahara, the territory disputed between Morocco and the partially recognized Sahrawi Arab Democratic Republic.
 The United Nations’ definition includes all these countries as well as Sudan.
 The African Union defines the region similarly, only differing from the UN in excluding the Sudan and including Mauritania.
 The Sahel, south of the Sahara Desert, can be considered as the southern boundary of North Africa.
 North Africa includes the Spanish cities of Ceuta and Melilla, and the plazas de soberanía.
 It can also be considered to include Malta, as well as other Italian, Portuguese, and Spanish regions such as Lampedusa and Lampione, Madeira, and the Canary Islands, which are all either closer to the African continent than Europe or as close to the African continent as Europe.

 Northwest Africa has been inhabited by Berbers since the beginning of recorded history, while the eastern part of North Africa has been home to the Ancient Egyptians and Nubians.
 In the seventh and eighth centuries, Arabs from the Arabian Peninsula swept across the region during the early Muslim conquests.
 The Arab migrations to the Maghreb began immediately after, which started a long process of Islamization and Arabization that has altered the demographic breakdown of the region and defined the cultural landscape of North Africa ever since.
-Many, but not all Berbers and Copts gradually merged into Arab-Islamic culture, and today, the Arabs constitute the majority of the population in all North African countries.
+Many, but not all, Berbers, Egyptians, and Nubians gradually converted to Islam and gradually merged into the Arab-Islamic culture, and today, Arabs constitute the majority of the population in all North African countries.

-The countries and people of North Africa share a large amount of their genetic, ethnic, cultural and linguistic identity and influence with the Middle East/West Asia, a process that began with the Neolithic Revolution c.
+The countries and people of North Africa share a large amount of their genetic, ethnic, cultural and linguistic identity and influence with the Middle East/West Asia, East Africa and the Sahara.
+A process that began with the Neolithic Revolution c.
 10,000 BC and pre-dynastic Egypt.
 The countries of North Africa are also a major part of the Arab world.
 The Islamic and Arab influence in North Africa has remained dominant ever since, with the region being integral in the Muslim world.
 North Africa is associated with the Middle East in the realm of geopolitics to form the Middle East-North Africa region.